gruntjs/grunt-contrib-handlebars/README.md

 ##### namespace ```string```

-The namespace, in dot notation, in which the resulting JST templates are assigned to.
-The example below assigns templates to the `MyApp.Templates` namespace:
+The namespace in which the precompiled templates will be asssigned (default is JST).  *Use dot notation (e.g. App.Templates) for nested namespaces.*

 Example:
 ``` javascript